Chepstow Castle: The Civil War and its aftermath

 The castle saw action again during the English Civil War, when it was in the front line between Royalist Monmouthshire and Parliamentarian Gloucestershire.
 It was held by the Royalists and besieged in both 1645 and in 1648, eventually falling to the Parliamentarian forces on 25 May 1648.
 A memorial to Sir Nicholas Kemeys, who led the Royalist defence during the Second Civil war and was killed in combat after refusing to surrender after the castle's fall, lies within the keep.

 After the war, the castle was garrisoned and maintained as an artillery fort and barracks.
 It was also used as a political prison.
 Its occupants included Bishop Jeremy Taylor, and – after the Restoration of the monarchy – Henry Marten, one of the Commissioners who signed the death warrant of Charles I, who was imprisoned here before his own death in 1680.

 Decay of the building, and the start of tourism

 In 1682, the castle came into the ownership of the Duke of Beaufort.
 The garrison was disbanded in 1685, and the buildings were partly dismantled, leased to tenants and left to decay.
 Various parts of the castle were used as a farmyard and a glass factory.
 By the late 18th century, its ruins became, with other sites in the Wye valley, a "Picturesque" feature on the "Wye tour", pleasure boat trips down the river from Ross-on-Wye via Monmouth.
-The first guide book to the castle and town was written by Charles Heath of Monmouth and was published in 1793.
+The first guidebook to the castle and town was written by Charles Heath of Monmouth and was published in 1793.

+In 1794, J. M. W. Turner did a painting of the castle, overlooking the river Wye.
+The painting was sold at auction to Chepstow Museum on 28 March 2023.